CS4MS/CS4MS_S22/README.md

 <img src="images/logo_CS_MS_final.png" height="500" align="right">

-# CS4MS - S21
+# CS4MS - S22

-This repository contains the exercises - provided in form of Jupyter notebooks - for the course CS4MS.
+This repository contains the exercises - provided in form of Jupyter notebooks - for the course CS4MS taught in the summer semester of 2022.

 ## How to Run